vightel/FloodMapsWorkshop/README.md

   * It is advisable to run the shell file below step by step to check on potential errors while loading and building code/libraries
   * sh install-deps.sh

-7. [Optional for Haiti Demo] Install data dependencies...
+7. Install data dependencies...
 This will copy some data from S3 to your data directory for testing
   * sh getdata.sh
   [Note: This needs to be updated for RCMRD and ICIMOD workshops]